money-on-chain/main-RBTC-contract/docs/integration/fees-calculation.md

 # Fees calculation

 Fees (namely, commission and vendor markup) are a percentage of the amount of the transaction that will be charged for the usage of the platform.
-The sum of the commission and vendor markup will be at most 0.1% of the amount.
+The sum of the commission and vendor markup will be at around 0.1% of the amount.

 The calculation for the fees associated with the transaction  are managed in the function **calculateCommissionsWithPrices** of the **MoCExchange** contract.